sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 - The project uses modern JavaScript features and follows a component-based architecture.
 - There's an emphasis on maintaining a smooth user experience across devices.

 When working on specific features or bug fixes, you can request relevant modules based on this overview.
 For example, if working on the drag-and-drop functionality, you'd primarily need `dragAndDrop.js`, `eventHandlers.js`, and possibly `gameLogic.js`.
+Note that the user may already have provided some of them at the beginning of a discussion.